 e) The certification seal "Fair for Life" may be applied as displayed here according to separate labelling guidelines.
-The seal may also be used in black & white seal or in either black or white on a background of any colour.
+The seal may also be used in black & white (black font on white background or white font on black background) or in either black or white on a background of any colour.